 How to Solve Large File Transfer Problem?

 Large file transfers are often a huge challenge for organizations, especially when data needs to be transferred across long distances and scattered servers in a short period of time.
-If you do not have the right toolset to try to transfer large files, it means that the large file transfer process may face risks of data security, high latency, TCP/IP transmission limitations, data transmission failure, data loss, and inefficient use of bandwidth.
+If you do not have the right toolset to try to transfer large files, it means that the massive file transfer process may face risks of data security, high latency, TCP/IP transmission limitations, data transmission failure, data loss, and inefficient use of bandwidth.

 With a fast file transfer solution equipped to handle large files, you will not face the lack of SLA and critical deadlines, and you don't have to spend time worrying about when large files will arrive at their destination, just as you need.
 You are forced to carry or transport a hard copy of the data.

-The problems solved by fast file transfer solutions include low bandwidth utilization; excessively long delays causing file transfer bottlenecks; slow, inaccurate and inefficient file transfer processes; large file transfers, long-distance file transfers, including large data set transfers.
+The problems solved by fast file transfer solutions include low bandwidth utilization, excessively long delays causing file transfer bottlenecks, slow, inaccurate and inefficient file transfer processes, large file transfers, long-distance file transfers, including large data set transfers.